Kinetic energy driven stripe formation and pairing in repulsive electronic systems: Introduction

 \section{Introduction}

-It has been more than 15 years since the discovery of the high-\( T_{c} \) superconductors \cite{BM86}.
-Although much has been learned since, there is still no satisfactory explanation of what causes the superconductivity.
-There is widespread agreement that it should be possible to describe the electronic properties of the square CuO\( _{2} \) lattices by the two-dimensional repulsive Hubbard model.
-This well known model is given by
+The current work constitutes an updated version of ideas and results concerning the possibility of ``{\it kinetically driven confinement}'' in the cuprate superconductors that we introduced in [\onlinecite{us2002}].
+Three decades have passed since the discovery of these high-\( T_{c} \) superconductors. \cite{BM86} Although much has been learned since, there is still no satisfactory explanation of what causes the superconductivity.
+There is a widespread belief that it should be possible to describe many electronic properties of the square CuO\( _{2} \) lattices by the bare two-dimensional repulsive Hubbard type model \cite{jh,h1} when endowed with additional longer range hopping terms and interactions,

-where \( c_{i\sigma }^{\dag } \) creates an electron on site \( i \) with spin \( \sigma \) and \( j \) is a nearest neighbor of \( i \).
-This model contains both the movement of the electrons (hopping) (\( t \), kinetic energy) and the interactions of the electrons if they are on the same site (\( U \), potential energy).
+where \( c_{i\sigma }^{\dag } \) creates an electron on site \( i \) having a spin component \( \sigma \).
+The number operators $n_{i \sigma} = c_{i \sigma}^{\dagger} c_{i \sigma}$.
+In its original bare incarnation (sans the additional terms denoted by an ellipsis in Eqn. (\ref{Hubbard model})) \cite{jh}, the Hubbard model contains both the hopping of electrons between neighboring sites (\( t \)) and a repulsive on-site Coulomb energy penalty (\( U \)).
 The Hubbard model is one of the simplest possible models of interacting electrons.
 The main problem is then finding the possible solutions of this model.
 This however has proven not to be an easy task.
 The Hilbert space of the model is too large for exact numerical solutions.
-Monte Carlo simulations have the minus sign problem. \( U \) is approximately equal to \( 8t \), so we are neither in an extremely strong, nor in a weakly interacting limit.
-Therefore, perturbation theory is of limited use.
-In order to get somewhere we therefore need to invoke simplifications.
-In this article the main assumption is that we assume that a lightly doped system displays sublattice order.
+Away from half filling, Monte Carlo simulations have the minus sign problem. \( U \) is approximately equal to \( 8t \), so we are neither in an extremely strong, nor in a weakly interacting limit.
+Therefore, standard perturbative techniques may be of limited use.
+Intense investigations employing high temperature series expansions, infinite dimensional dynamical mean field results, renormalization group calculations, exact quantum Monte Carlo calculations at half-filling, and various approximate numerical approaches have employed to the study of this model \cite{h1,study1,study2,study3,study4,study5,study6,study7,study8,study9,study10,study11,WS}.
+In the limit of large $U/t$, a perturbative expansion relates the Hubbard model to another extremely well studied system, the so-called ``$t-J$ model'' \cite{tj'},

-Stripes were first detected in cuprates\cite{tranquada} in the famous neutron scattering experiment of Tranquada and coworkers.
-Earlier theoretical approaches already predicted stripes before their experimental discovery \cite{jan,steve}.
-We know experimentally that stripes are quarter-filled from a plot of incommensuration versus doping (the Yamada plot), which is a straight line from 0 to 0.125 doping with a slope of \( 1/4 \) \cite{yamada}.
-The DMRG calculations by White and Scalapino \cite{WS} have also shown that the ground-state for stripes in the $t$-$J$ model is approximately quarter-filled.